helm/charts/stable/keycloak/README.md

 We would have to truncate the chart's fullname to six characters because pods get a 17-character suffix (e. g. `-697f8b7655-mf5ht`).
 Using a StatefulSet allows us to truncate to 20 characters leaving room for up to 99 replicas, which is much better.
 Additionally, we get stable values for `jboss.node.name` which can be advantageous for cluster discovery.
+The headless service that governs the StatefulSet is used for DNS discovery.